 Dr Donald Radford

 Phone: 02 9351 2743

 Many tertiary courses require a certain level of mathematics.
 Almost all courses in the Faculty of Science require at least HSC Mathematics (2-Unit).
-If you intend majoring in mathematics, computer science or physics; or an engineering course you require a good understanding of HSC Mathematics Extension 1.
+If you intend to major in mathematics, computer science or physics; or to study an engineering course, you require a good understanding of HSC Mathematics Extension 1.

 Mathematics offer two bridging courses:

 The Extension 1 course is for you if you have done Mathematics (2-Unit) in the HSC and wish to enrol in a course which has an assumed knowledge of Extension 1 Mathematics (3-Unit).